ingageco/capacitor-site/pages/docs/getting-started/dependencies.md

 # Capacitor Required Dependencies

-<p class="intro">Capacitor has a number of dependencies depending on which platforms you're targeting and which operating systems you are developing on.</p>
+Capacitor has a number of dependencies depending on which platforms you're targeting and which operating systems you are developing on.

 ## Requirements